kagisearch/bangs/README.md

 You can use the [Categories](#categories) list below to find the Category and Subcategory that fits best.
 If you cannot find one, it can be omitted, or we can consider adding a new one.

+If the bang you wish to add does not fit the above criteria, you can still create a custom bang on your own Kagi account for your own use!
+See our [documentation](https://help.kagi.com/kagi/features/bangs.html#custom-bangs) for details.

 ## Bang Format